inperegelion/elif-inperegelion/README.md

-## Link on deployed test tast for Eliftech
+## Link on deployed test task for Eliftech
 https://elif-inperegelion.herokuapp.com/

 ## To Lounch it locally: